dtbinh/jason/applications/jason-team/readme.txt

  *   Gauthier Picard    (EMSE, France)
  */

+To run this team:

+1. update sources of Jason
+   cd Jason-svn
+   svn update
+   ant plugin

+2. run massim-server
+   cd applications/jason-team/massim-server
+   ./startServer.sh

+3. run massim-agents (6 agents developed by the ContestTeam) cd ../massim-agents
+   ./startAgents.sh

+4. run Jason dummies (for now we do not have a team)
+   a. by JasonIDE
+      	 ../../bin/jason.sh
+      open an run  AC-Local-JasonTeam.mas2j

+   b. by Ant (only after run once by JasonIDE)
+         ant -f bin/build.xml

+5. start the simulation
+   go to shell running startServer.sh and press ENTER

+---- OLD ----

 Our team can run in three configurations (Jason 1.0.2 is required):

 1. With a local simulator developed by us to test the team.